syntalos/syntalos-web/content/docs/modules/pyscript.md

 def stop():
-    """This function is called once a run is stopped, by the user, and error or when the loop() function returned False."""
+    """This function is called once a run is stopped (by the user, or if an error occurred).""" pass
-    pass
 ```